-To store documents, data and personal details securely, we recommend that you use the UvA storage services, such as Google drive via Google Apps for Education; data is stored securely here and back-ups are made of the files.
+To store and share documents and data, we recommend that you use OneDrive.
 If you share files, make sure that confidential data are only accessible to authorised individuals by checking the reading and editing rights on files and folders.

 When storing confidential data, we recommend that you encrypt them (for example using AES Crypt or .ZIP software such as 7-Zip).

 Are you using a USB memory stick, external hard disk, your own laptop or the public cloud for data storage?
 Be sure to observe the following safety precautions.

 Information stored on a memory stick can be secured in two ways.
 You can use a hardware-encrypted memory stick (A) or special software to secure a regular memory stick (B).

 There are many different brands and not all are equally safe, so make sure to be informed.
 Some recommendations are:

 The IronKey memory stick is better because it has additional physical security features.
 Cheaper hardware-encrypted memory sticks such as those made by Corsair tend to be less safe.

 Note that with the more secure memory sticks, the stored data will be destroyed after a certain number of incorrect password entry attempts (e.g. ten).